dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 behaviors
 -4/19/20 Added ``blockInDirection`` to change the value of an entity's blocked status map.
-Essentially this allows/disallows the entity from moving in that direction
+Essentially this allows/disallows the entity from moving in that direction -4/21/20 Added myVariables to entity with add and get methods
 ### Level
 - Added ``removeEntity`` so that the game can remove destroyed entities.
 The alternative would be internal 'garbage collection' inside level, but that would also require